New Chelsea China - Antique China and Fine China Collectibles Query

 First of all I need to stress I don't do valuations.
 It is a specialist area requiring vast amounts of knowledge and research material.

-That said, your query really sparked my interest because it brought to light some very interesting discussion points and something of a mystery.
+Your query really sparked my interest because it brought to light some very interesting discussion points and something of a mystery.

 I did not really know about New Chelsea China so checked with Goddens encyclopedia and online.

-in 1912 called New Chelsea Porcealin Co.
+Based in Longton, Staffordshire, a company founded in 1912 called New Chelsea Porcealain Co.
 (Ltd) changed its name in 1951 to New Chelsea China Co.
-Ltd. This newer enterprise lasted only 10 years when it either merged with or became somehow associated with a company called Grosvenor China Ltd 1961 to 1969.
-Grosvenor China was previously the brand of a company called Jackson & Gosling (founded 1866 and ceasing in 1961).
+Ltd. This newer enterprise lasted only 10 years when it either merged with or became somehow associated

 These intertwined company dealings are typical of Staffordshire makers and makes the history quite hard to follow at times.